BetterWayElectronics/ps4-nor-validator/README.md

 	- Repair checkUpdVersion Error
 	- Repair BlStorageHeader Error

-More Information/Guide: https://betterwayelectronics.com.au/syscon.html or https://betterwayelectronics.com.au/sce_syscon.html
+More Information/Guide: https://betterwayelectronics.com.au/syscon.html or https://betterwayelectronics.com.au/sce_syscon.html or https://www.youtube.com/watch?v=hcmMSYmwSUQ

 ### Why is your software no longer free? ###
 I would like to say the lack of donations, but ultimately I am very busy and working on this project has become difficult, I started in 2008 and since then it has been free.